-The ADC08D1000 is in the active state when the Power Down pin (PD) is low.
-When the PD pin is high, the device is in the power down mode.
-In this power down mode the data output pins (positive and negative) are put into a high impedance state and the devices power consumption is reduced to a minimal level.
-The DCLK+/- and OR +/- are not tri-stated, they are weakly pulled down to ground internally.
-Therefore when both I and Q are powered down the DCLK +/- and OR +/- should not be terminated to a DC voltage.
+The ADC08D502 is in the active state when the Power Down pin (PD) is low.
+When the PD pin is high, the device is in the power down mode, where the output pins hold the last conversion before the PD pin went high and the device power consumption is reduced to a minimal level.
 A high on the PDQ pin will power down the "Q" channel and leave the "I" channel active.
 There is no provision to power down the "I" channel independently of the "Q" channel.
 Upon return to normal operation, the pipeline will contain meaningless information.